 In this article you will learn:

-- Recommended dosage for bovine and marine collagen
+- The recommended dosage for collagen

 - Can I take too much collagen?